Greece gets new EU aid, declares "Grexit" era dead

 Greek Prime Minister Antonis Samaras said Thursday's decision showed that European solidarity was working and his country would stay in the single currency.

 "Grexit is dead.
 Greece is back on its feet.
-The sacrifices of the Greek people have not been in vain," Samaras said on arrival for talks with other center-right leaders in Brussels.
+The sacrifices of the Greek people have not been in vain," Samaras said on arrival for talks with other centre-right leaders in Brussels.

 Agreement to release the funds hinged on the success of a debt buyback launched by Greece last week, which will enable Athens to retire nearly 20 billion euros in bonds repurchased at a third of their face value from private investors.